PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 ### Before a test

-With Spock, we can create a setup method that will prepare te repository for testing.
-In order to do so, you need to define a `setup()` method.
-In my case, I decided to delete all the entries from the repository before each test using the `deleteAll()` method.
+With Spock, there is an option to create a setup method that will prepare te repository for an upcoming test.
+This method will automatically execute before running any of the test cases.
+In order to use this feature, you need to implement a `setup()` method.
+In this case, the setup method will delete all the entries from the repository before each test using the `deleteAll()` method.

 Here's what the method looks like: